mikev37/madlibroguelike/README.md

-I made a readme but it crashed so fuck it
+I made a readme but it crashed so I don't want to